-The #1 Habit You Should Start to Lose Visceral Fat: Expert Insights from Dietitians
+1 Habit to Lose Visceral Fat: Expert Insights from Dietitians

 Visceral fat is a type of body fat that can pose serious health risks.
 Dietitians agree that the best habit for losing abdominal fat is to eat more plant-based foods.
 Incorporating more fruits, vegetables, whole grains, and beans into meals can help reduce this harmful fat while improving overall health.